-- The use of any receiver located away from the main site is strictly prohibited. - The use of a separate receiver at the remote control location is prohibited. - Any receiver linked via the internet or RF not physically located at the main site is strictly prohibited.

-• If the remote station is located in another DXCC entity, it is required to comply with all local country regulations.
+- The use of any receiver located away from the main site is strictly prohibited. - The use of a separate receiver at the remote control operator location is strictly prohibited. - Any receiver not physically located at the main TX site is strictly prohibited.
+This includes receivers linked via the Internet or RF that are not located at the main TX site. - If the remotely operated station is located in another DXCC entity, it is required to comply with all local country regulations.